GoogleCloudPlatform/google-cloud-abap/abap-sdk/ZGOOG_SDK_QUICKSTART/qs_dlp_email_deidentification.md

 ### Configure client key for DLP Access

-The below configuration will be used by the ABAP SDK to connect to the secret manager API.
+The below configuration will be used by the ABAP SDK to connect to the DLP API.

 Goto SPRO > ABAP SDK for Google Cloud > Basic Settings > Configure Client Key and add the following new entry.
 (Replace the string `PROJECT_ID` with your Google Cloud project Id)